 The ability to put a hold on your box when you're out of town, and receive a credit for extra vegetables when you're back.

 Invitations to member events at the farm.

 The opportunity to directly support young farmers.
 CSA stands for "Community-Supported Agriculture."
 It's a fantastic way to support a local farm, because it provides funds to the farmers at the beginning of the season and guarantees a home for the produce.
-Our CSA provides the farmers and all full-time employees with a living wage ($14.25/hr in Orange County).
+The CSA makes it possible for all employees, managers, and owners to earn a wage of $14.25 to $16 per hour.